 Clocking in at 74.5 meters (244 feet), Hallgrimskirkja is the tallest building in Reykjavik.
-And perched atop Skólavörðuholt hill in downtown, it literally towers over the historic center of the city.
-In fact, one of the best panoramic views of the city is from the observation deck at the top of Hallgrimskirkja’s steeple.
+And perched atop Skólavörðuholt Hill downtown, it towers over the historic center of the city.
+One of the best panoramic views of the city is from the observation deck at the top of Hallgrimskirkja’s steeple.

 5. Why does Hallgrimskirkja look like it’s about to take off?

 Hallgrimskirkja church was the crowning achievement of Icelandic State Architect Guðjón Samúelson.
 Guðjón belonged to the “go big or go home” school of architecture, and Hallgrimskirkja is no exception.
 In his efforts to create a national style of architecture, he drew his inspiration from Icelandic nature: the looming mountains and sweeping glaciers.
 Most notably, the church’s towering steeple and wings are styled after the unusual columnar basalt formations along Iceland’s coast.

 Get the inside scoop on Hallgrimskirkja church and learn much more about our distinctive capital on Gray Line’s Reykjavik City Sightseeing Tour.
 With multiple daily tours, it’s a great way to get to know the city and decide how to spend your time in Reykjavik.